pagalvin/tsbook/chapter04_IntroducingTypes.md

 I don't know JW and I don't mean to imply that this one quote pulled from one article he wrote stands for everything he believes :).
 That quote does, however, do a good job articulating a certain school of thought vis-à-vis JavaScript's dynamic nature.
 Many people like it.
 Those people probably aren't using TypeScript much.

+Eric Elliot takes a deeper dive into the subject: https://medium.com/javascript-scene/you-might-not-need-typescript-or-static-types-aa7cb670a77b#.5aideomvb.
+This is also worth reading.

 [^2]: It's also, a little ironically, a decent listing of interesting tools and frameworks out there and hence, another good reason to read the article.
 That is, of course, it doesn't tire you out.
 To be safe, read this book first.